-- The thread returns to its caller. - An exception is thrown and is not caught in Java code. - The System.exit() or oracle.aurora.vm.OracleRuntime.exitCall() method is called.
+- The thread returns to its caller. - An exception is thrown and is not caught in Java code. - The System.exit(), OracleRuntime.exitSession(), or oracle.aurora.vm.OracleRuntime.exitCall() method is called. - The DBMS JAVA.endsession() or DBMS JAVA.endsession and related state() method is called.